-In the last 5 years, Hollings has regularly performed with rock, electronic, and reggae projects (feat. members of John Brown's Body, Dopapod, Jimkata, Giant Panda Guerilla Dub Squad, and Elephant Wrecking Ball), lent vocals & writing to electronic (DJ Royy Restrepo) and hip-hop recordings with Ethereal (ATL), Made Groceries (Nola), and Glass Meadow (LA).
+In the last 5 years, Hollings has regularly performed with rock, electronic, and reggae projects (feat. members of John Brown's Body, Dopapod, Jimkata, Giant Panda Guerilla Dub Squad) lent vocals & writing to electronic (DJ Royy Restrepo) and hip-hop recordings with Ethereal (ATL), Made Groceries (Nola), and Glass Meadow (LA).
 Her vocals are featured on soundscape artist Nathan Moody's recent album A Shadow No Light Could Make.

 Hollings paints an eclectic rock dream with haunting layered vocals, R & B rhythms, shimmery synths, and storytelling instrumentals.
 Her 1st EP Necromancing is a meditation on life and death and commenting on a changing world.
 The cinematic sound was crafted & co-produced by Dana Billings and features players from Big Mean Sound Machine and the Hudson River Valley.
 It’s a haunting siren’s call to the unseen forces -- our lockets of existence held by ancestors, nature’s rhythms, and glimpses of the self through layers of conflicted perceptions.
-Hollings is currently working on commissions and planning events in upstate NY with her company Siren Styling.
+Hollings is currently working on commissions and planning unique events in upstate NY with her company Siren Styling.